ChrystleMyrnaLobo/scribble/IITD_proxy.md

 # Proxy setting for IIT D intranet
-Word of advice : Dont not use special characters in passwords, because escaping may not work always :(
+Word of advice : Do not use special characters (@,:,.,/) in passwords, because escaping may not work always :(

 ## Linux machine with admin access
 - In `/etc/environment` add the following lines (62 for mtech)